andrenth/ocaml-catnip/README.md

 # Catnip

 This library provides a bunch of Category Theory stuff for OCaml.
-Its main practical use is to enable programming with Free Monads in OCaml, which is usually done in combination with the
+Its main practical use is to enable programming with Free Monads, which is usually done in combination with the
 [Interpreter Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern).
 The `examples` directory has code that shows how that can be done with Catnip.